workshops-de/reactjs.de/README.md

 ```

 ### 4. Pull Request
-Createa a (Pull Request)[https://help.github.com/articles/creating-a-pull-request/] to describe and propose your changes to this repository.
+Createa a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) to describe and propose your changes to this repository.
-If you don't know what Pull Requests(PR) all about you should check out (this article)[https://help.github.com/articles/about-pull-requests/].
+If you don't know what Pull Requests(PR) all about you should check out [this article](https://help.github.com/articles/about-pull-requests/).